 Understandably, given the repression and oppression they have faced, many in the gay community eagerly embraced the idea of the ‘gay gene’.
 Turns out it’s a DNA thing, with no element of choice attached.
 While I understand the impulse, I don’t feel the end to prejudice lies in so deterministic a direction.
 Whatever the truth of the scientific evidence, it’s the interpretation of it that troubles me.
 It can move so quickly from a ‘fact of biology’ to ‘Don’t blame me.
 It’s not my fault’, the problem there being the underlying acceptance that there is a ‘blame’ or ‘fault’ to begin with.
 And there simply isn’t.

 For me, the only real ‘fact of biology’ at work here is that sexuality – yours, mine, Marya Zaleska’s – is not about categories and labels and boxes.
-Sex is more joyous and fluid than that – or at least it is if you’re doing it right.
+Sex is much more joyous and fluid and slippery than that – or at least it is if you’re doing it right.
 If we truly want to move beyond prejudice, I think we need to break the boxes, and change the labels.
 Sexuality is a spectrum, not a locked down identity.
 A continuum, not a fixed point.
 I believe it may have been Gore Vidal I remember saying that human beings are not ‘homosexual’ or ‘heterosexual’, they are merely ‘sexual’.
 I think that common identity, which we all share, points a much more positive way forwards than we have found so far.
 Certainly a much more positive one than Dracula’s daughter was able to find with Jeffrey.